 Installation of the weather station

 Our customer says it took him less than an hour to mount the system on his caravan.
 For pretty much every vacation home or caravan the installation will be different.
-The main thing you need is a long enough pole or bar to mount the hardware on.
+The main thing you need is a long enough pole or bar to mount the hardware onto your holiday home.

 The product page of this sensor recommends installing the weather sensor high enough and away from nearby obstructions.
 Make sure to watch the level indicator and point the “N” arrow north.

-Connecting the weather sensor to the Reporter is as easy as it gets.
+Connecting the weather sensor to Reporter is as easy as it gets.
 Just plug the M12-connector and gently tighten the connection ring so it’s waterproof.
-Same for the solar panel, which plugs into the Reporter’s M12 power connector on the side.
-Once these are connected, your Reporter is ready to start measuring.
+Same for the solar panel, which plugs into Reporter’s M12 power connector on the side.
+Once these are connected, Reporter is ready to start measuring.
 Turn the device on via the Crodeon Dashboard and watch the data appear.
 All our hardware is suited for outdoor use so no further protection is required for your caravan's weather sensor.

 Once your weather station is up and running, it’s time to think about what else you can measure.
-Have a look at the sensors in our shop and know that each of these is directly compatible with your Reporter.
-The only limit is the total amount of connectors (three or six) that your Reporter has.
+Have a look at the sensors in our shop and know that all of these are directly compatible with Reporter.
+The only limit is the total amount of connectors that Reporter has.